xico2001pt/lpoo-jetpack-joyride/docs/README.md

 #### Implementation

-To implement the Game Loop pattern we created a class, GameLoop, that contains the three main methods stated above, and some other utility functions.
+To implement the org.jetpack.Game Loop pattern we created a class, GameLoop, that contains the three main methods stated above, and some other utility functions.

 ![](./images/game_Loop.png)

 #### Consequences

-The Game Loop pattern allow us to have more control in the way the game runs and separate each processing.
+The org.jetpack.Game Loop pattern allow us to have more control in the way the game runs and separate each processing.

 ### iii.
 Movement Strategy
 #### Problem in context

 In order for the objects to have different types of movement, we needed to specify their movement.
-This information could be placed in model, in each object's class, but it would be much to know about, and it would not concern the element itself.
+This information could be placed in org.jetpack.model, in each object's class, but it would be much to know about, and it would not concern the element itself.

 #### The pattern